By the Buy Subliminal (Updated Dec. 2018)

 “It involved techniques of hypnosis, narco-hypnosis, electronic brain stimulation, behavioral effects of ultrasonic, microwave, and low-frequency sound, aversive and other behavior modification therapies.
 In fact, there was virtually no aspect of human behavioral control that was not explored in their search for the means to control the memory and will of both individuals and whole masses of people.”

 For me, an impressionable young guy— the goings-on revealed by Operation Mind-Control hit me like a locomotive.
-I was floored!
-I mean this is real-evil stuff— the most diabolical crimes you could ever imagine would pale before my government’s heinous atrocities.
+I mean this is real-evil stuff— the most diabolical crimes you could imagine don’t come close to the heinous atrocities sanctioned by my government.
 I couldn’t shut up about it, but it’s not the kind of book that people can ‘get’ without reading it for themselves.
-But, finding another copy to pick-up for friends turned out to be well-nigh impossible.
+The problem was that finding another copy to pick-up for friends turned out to be well-nigh impossible.

-It had just disappeared off the shelves.
+It had disappeared off the shelves.
 I must have gone to a dozen bookstores, but it was nowhere— not even in the library.
-I never gave up though, and for years kept an eye out for it all to no avail.
-With this in mind, and as a courtesy to those of you who are curious— I’ve uploaded this chapter-by-chapter summary of Operation Mind Control— You can either read it here online or download as a Pdf document.
+I never gave up though, and for years kept an eye out for it to no avail.
+(4) With this in mind, and as a courtesy to those of you who are curious but don’t’ necessarily want a disturbing read from the cold war era— I’ve uploaded this chapter-by-chapter summary of Operation Mind Control— You can either read it here online or download it as a Pdf document.

-Echoing the likes of Aldous Huxley and George Orwell— back in 1978, foreshadowing the advent of the digital age by decades— Walter Bowart closes his book with near prescient precision.
+Back in 1978— echoing the likes of Aldous Huxley and George Orwell, and foreshadowing the advent of the digital age by decades— Walter Bowart closes his book with near prescient precision.
 In the starkest of terms, he tells us that—

 “Somewhere within the United States the technology for the creation of the perfect slave state is being perfected.
 Whether or not the mind-controlled state becomes a reality depends not so much upon the efforts of the cryptocrats, but upon the free will, determination, and strength of character of the American people.”

 We know that corporations, political parties, and special interests groups will use any means at their disposal to coerce us— to shape our beliefs, behavior, feelings, and desires.
-If they were able to broadcast invisible waves of mind-control directly into our brains that would turn us into life-long customers, brand evangelists and docile consumers— do you have any doubt that they’d do it?
+If they were able to broadcast invisible waves of mind-control directly into our brains— beams that would turn us into life-long customers, brand evangelists and docile consumers— do you have any doubt that they’d use it?

 Yes, it does sound preposterous, but is it— is it really that far-fetched?
 Can we say for sure that technology today is not capable of enslaving minds?
 It does seem to be ensorcelling us with spells of digital compulsion.
 We are compulsive creatures— and the video below shows you exactly how that’s being tapped into by silicon valley programmers.